Streamline your regulatory compliance obligations

 Essential 8 Scorecard

-Huntsman Security’s RegTech solutions, align to the Essential 8 controls the Australian government identified as reducing 85% of cyber risk.
+Huntsman Security’s RegTech solutions, align to the Essential Eight controls the Australian government identified as the most effective strategies to mitigate cyber security incidents.
 The Essential 8 Scorecard operates automatically and transparently to continuously measure the effectiveness of the eight critical controls.
 It regularly generates and distributes reports in a format that key stakeholders can understand with no manual effort to create or translate.

 Essential 8 Auditor

-The Essential 8 Auditor is designed as a cyber risk audit tool that provides you with an immediate view of cyber posture against the Essential 8 controls.
+The Essential 8 Auditor provides on-demand cyber vulnerability & maturity assessment, to measure security compliance against the ACSC Essential Eight framework.
 The solution can be used internally or externally by Security Consultants, Auditors and Risk & Compliance Managers.

-Download our brochures to find out more about our Essential 8 Scorecard and Essential 8 Auditor to help measure the effectiveness of your organisation’s security controls:
+Download our brochures to find out more about how our Essential 8 Scorecard and Essential 8 Auditor can help measure the effectiveness of your organisation’s security controls:

 Essential 8 Scorecard Product BrochureEssential 8 Auditor Product Brochure

-The Essential 8 controls can be found in almost all national and international security standards – Cobit, ISO 27001, PCI DSS, NCSC Top 10 and NIST CSF; they provide a baseline of cyber hygiene that is vital to building cyber resilience.
-Huntsman Security’s technology automates the audit and reporting processes and allows audit and security teams to focus on the more specific challenges their businesses face.
+The Essential Eight controls can be found in almost all national and international security standards – Cobit, ISO 27001, PCI DSS, NCSC Top 10 and NIST CSF.
+They provide a baseline of cyber hygiene that is vital to building cyber resilience.
+Huntsman Security’s technology automates the measurement and reporting processes and allows audit, risk and security teams to focus on the more specific challenges their businesses face.